Six sages discuss aging successfully

 It’s summarized in the quote below:

-There’s another mindset in which [your personal] traits are not simply a hand you’re dealt and have to live with, always trying to convince yourself and others that you have a royal flush when you’re secretly worried it’s a pair of tens.
-In this mindset, the hand you’re dealt is just the starting point for development.
-This growth mindset is based on the belief that your basic qualities are things you can cultivate through your efforts.
-Although people may differ in every which way — in their initial talents and aptitudes, interests, or temperaments — everyone can change and grow through application and experience.
-Do people with this mindset believe that anyone can be anything, that anyone with proper motivation or education can become Einstein or Beethoven?
-No, but they believe that a person’s true potential is unknown (and unknowable); that it’s impossible to foresee what can be accomplished with years of passion, toil, and training.
+[Yourl] traits are not simply a hand you’re dealt and have to live with. ...
+Everyone can change and grow through application and experience.
+Do people with this mindset believe that anyone can be anything? ...
+No, but they believe that a person’s true potential is unknown (and unknowable) and it’s impossible to foresee what can be accomplished with years of passion, toil, and training.

 Richmond Care Home

-Daniel J. Levitin is a McGill University professor, writer, musician, and record producer who's written noteworthy books like This Is Your Brain on Music and The Organized Mind.
-His 2020 volume Successful Aging, is a wide-ranging look at the subject, featuring cutting-edge insights from developmental neuroscience and individual differences psychology.
-It effectively proves that there is such a thing as successful aging and he provides signposts throughout its 400 pages as to how people can do that.
+Levitin's 2020 volume, Successful Aging, is a wide-ranging look at the subject, using insights from developmental neuroscience and individual differences psychology.
+It shows that there is such a thing as successful aging, and Levitin provides signposts throughout its 400 pages as to how to do so.
+One of the book's succinct summaries highlights the importance of mindfulness and openness:

 The single most important factor in determining successful aging is the personality trait of conscientiousness, associated with a great number of positive outcomes in life.
 The fields of psychiatry and clinical psychology are founded on the premise that [you can] be more conscientious, even later in life, and the benefits will still accrue to you.
 The latest science confirms what has been argued for millenia, by various forms of religionthat personality is malleable, and that one can learn to interact with the world in new ways, even well into one’s eighties and beyond.